 - a.
-Ensure all AudioFetch/FetchExpress boxes are configured as public/visible devices on guest network. (check config. settings of Access Point/Router) - b.
+Ensure all AudioFetch/FetchExpress boxes are configured as public/visible devices on guest network. (check config. settings of Access Point/Router).
+This can involve white-listing the AudioFetchExpress MAC addresses in the router. - b.
 If AudioFetch box is using wired/Ethernet connection, ensure Router forwards all traffic between the guest network and Ethernet port. - i.
 Try mapping the Ethernet port directly into the same subnet or VLAN as users connect to. - c.
 Try moving users and AudioFetch boxes to a standard (not guest) WiFi network, such as the main WiFi of a Wireless Router.